 The lunch and dinner menu include sandwiches, burgers, pasta and Chinese food.
 You can click on the menu to view them larger.

 They also have a breakfast and lunch special menu.
 We did order one of the breakfast special item from above.

 We had the French Toast with Coffee or Tea for $6.75.
-Coffee by itself is … More on following page.
-Click here to continue reading
+Coffee by itself is … Continue reading

 Of late, this is what I am so addicted to.